pantrypoints/sp/content/en/research/countries/china/xi/chapter-09e.md

 resource of socialist consultative democracy.
 Consultative democracy is a great creation jointly realized by all parties, organizations, nationalities, strata and people from all walks of life in the political system since the founding of New China.
-Consultative democracy is an important embodiment of the mass line of the Communist Party of China in the political field.
+Consultative democracy is an important embodiment of the mass line of the CCP in the political field.
 The Communist Party of China insists on building the party for the public and ruling for the people, adhering to the mass line, and insisting that all power belongs to the people.
-Whether the Communist Party of China is in power or the state organs are administering, upholding the people's dominant position and closely relying on the people, they are inseparable from consultative democracy.
+Whether the CCP is in power or the state organs are administering, upholding the people's dominant position and closely relying on the people, they are inseparable from consultative democracy.
 Consultative democracy is deeply embedded in the whole process of socialist democratic politics with Chinese